Get $15 off ED treatment (if prescribed). Start now

 How does it work?

-The paleo diet’s high protein and low carbohydrate focus are likely the main reasons it works.
-Both the high protein and high-fiber nature of the foods allowed help you stay fuller longer, eat less overall, and lose weight.
+The paleo diet's high protein and low carbohydrate focus are likely why it works.
+The high protein and high-fiber nature of permitted foods help you stay fuller longer, eat less overall, and lose weight.

 Benefits

-Several studies show short-term weight loss on the paleo diet (Freire, 2020).
+Several studies show short-term weight loss on the paleo diet.

-Some data also suggest that following the paleo diet can decrease your blood pressure, fasting blood glucose (a marker for diabetes), and cholesterol levels in the short term (Manheimer, 2015).
+Some data also suggest that following the paleo diet can decrease your blood pressure, fasting blood glucose (a marker for diabetes), and cholesterol levels in the short term.

-However, there is conflicting research on whether these effects are any better than other diets, and very few look at the long-term health benefits of the paleo diet plan (Jamka, 2020).
+However, there is conflicting research on whether these effects are any better than other diets, and very few studies look at the long-term health benefits of the paleo diet.

 Disadvantages

 Like the keto diet, paleo diets are tough to maintain long-term because they are so restrictive.
-It can also get expensive trying to buy all organic and avoiding any processed foods.
-Another downside of this diet is that the paleo diet has a potential risk for vitamin D, calcium, and iodine deficiencies (Freire, 2020).
+Buying all organic produce and avoiding processed foods can also be expensive.
+Another downside of the paleo diet is a potential risk for vitamin D, calcium, and iodine deficiencies.

 What to avoid

-When thinking about the paleo diet, you need to remember that it is trying to mimic the types of foods that would have been available to our hunter-gatherer ancestors before the onset of animal domestication.
-Therefore, you should avoid cultivated products, like dairy products, most oils, and many kinds of cereal, as well as salt and refined sugars.
-The paleo diet also recommends organic, grass-fed meats and avoiding processed foods (Challa, 2020).
+Remember that the paleo diet tries to mimic the foods that were available to our hunter-gatherer ancestors before the onset of animal domestication.
+Therefore, you should avoid cultivated products, like dairy, most oils, many kinds of cereal, salt, and refined sugars.
+The paleo diet also recommends organic, grass-fed meats.

 6. Plant-based diet

-Plant-based diets encourage you to eat more fruits, vegetables, beans, whole grains, nuts, and vegetable oils, while limiting animal products like meat, dairy, and fish.
-They can vary greatly; some only exclude meat (vegetarian) while others may exclude all animal products (vegan), and still others are somewhere in between.
+Plant-based diets encourage you to eat more fruits, vegetables, beans, whole grains, nuts, and vegetable oils while avoiding or limiting animal products like meat, dairy, and fish.
+Plant-based diets can vary greatly; some only exclude meat (vegetarian) while others may exclude all animal products (vegan), and others fall somewhere in between.

 How does it work?

-Like many other diets on this list, plant-based diets work mainly by encouraging you to eat high-fiber foods like fruits, vegetables, and whole grains.
+Like many other diets on this list, plant-based diets work by encouraging you to eat high-fiber foods like fruits, vegetables, and whole grains.
 These types of foods are not digested as quickly as sugary foods, so you feel full longer.
 Feeling full helps you eat less and lose weight.
-Of course, this won’t work if your plant-based diet consists solely of potato chips and milkshakes—you still need to make healthy food choices (Magkos, 2020)
+Of course, this won’t work if your plant-based diet consists solely of potato chips and milkshakes—you still need to make healthy food choices.

 Benefits

-Some studies show that a plant-based meal plan can help you lose weight; however, other studies indicate that this weight loss is not significant compared to non-vegetarian diets (Freire, 2020).
+Some studies show that a plant-based meal plan can help you lose weight; however, other studies indicate that this weight loss is not significant compared to non-vegetarian diets.

-Other data suggest that plant-based diets may lower your risk of heart disease and type 2 diabetes (Magkos, 2020).
+Other data suggest that plant-based diets may lower your risk of heart disease and type 2 diabetes.

 Disadvantages

-It is important to note that cutting out all animal products can lead to deficiencies of protein, iron, zinc, calcium, and vitamins D and B12 (Freire, 2020).
+It is important to note that cutting out all animal products can lead to deficiencies of protein, iron, zinc, calcium, and vitamins D and B12.
 If you plan to switch to a plant-based diet, consult with your healthcare provider to make sure you are still getting all the necessary nutrients.

 What to avoid

 The foods you avoid will depend on the type of plant-based diet plan you choose.
-Flexitarian plans allow for meat in limited amounts, while pescatarian programs allow for fish and seafood.
+Flexitarian plans allow for meat in limited amounts, while a pescatarian diet allows fish and seafood.
 Following a vegan diet is even more strict, with no animal products allowed, including eggs and dairy products.

 7. WW